junxit/us-congress-code/title-16/chapter-14/sec-916a.md

 ## Notes

+### Statutory Notes and Related Subsidiaries

+### Alternate United States Commissioners

+Secretary of State authorized to designate Alternate United States Commissioners, see sections 2672a and 2672b of Title 22, Foreign Relations and Intercourse.

+### Executive Documents

 ### Transfer of Functions

 Transfer of functions to Secretary of Commerce from Secretary of the Interior by Reorg.
 Plan No. 4 of 1970, see note set out under section 916 of this title.

-### Alternate United States Commissioners

-Secretary of State authorized to designate Alternate United States Commissioners, see sections 2672a and 2672b of Title 22, Foreign Relations and Intercourse.